 A burning feeling after peeing is not always due to an infection.
-Other possible causes include painful bladder syndrome, urethral stricture disease, prostatitis, and kidney disease.
+Other possible causes include painful bladder syndrome, urethral stricture, prostatitis, and kidney disease.

 The cause of a urinary tract infection (UTI) is usually bacteria from the body rather than an external cause of infection.
 For example, bacteria from the bowel can cause this illness in the bladder, urethra, or kidneys.

-Some less common conditions can also cause a burning feeling after urination when there is no infection present.
+Some less common conditions can also cause a burning feeling after urination when no infection is present.

-This article will look at the less common causes of UTI-like symptoms and explain when to seek medical help.
+This article examines the less common causes of UTI-like symptoms and explains when to seek medical help.

 An injury or infection can cause urethral stricture disease.
 Stricture means a restriction or narrowing that happens when there is a blockage or partial blockage of the urethra.

 Urethral stricture disease is more common in males because they have a longer urethra than females.
-The condition does not always have an obvious cause.
+The condition does not always have an apparent cause.

 The urethra can become blocked or narrow due to: